commonsharp/SurvivalProject-Server/README.md

 - [x] Change the teams in quests to 10, instead of 0.

 # List of bugs
+* If you switch teams in a room and someone watches in the lobby, he won't see that you switched teams.
 * If you disconnect on the login screen, there will be an SQLException.
 * ~~Sometimes the exp **in the client** shows 0%, but it does go up.~~
 * Death timer in big matches doesn't work.